 - 1. The DSL should be afforded time to allow them to keep up to date with any developments relevant to their role, including: - Assist all staff to recognise that changes in behaviour can indicate potential abuse or neglect or be as a result of previous or current trauma, experienced by the child or young person directly or being in the presence of others who have / are experiencing trauma. - 3.
-Attending the DSL network termly meetings as organised by the Local Authority. - 4.
-Understanding the assessment process for providing Early Help and intervention and ensure the school engages in Early Help consultations with the Dedicated Schools Team. - 5.
+Attending the DSL network termly meetings as organised by the Local Authority.

+- 4. Understanding the assessment process for providing Early Help and intervention and ensure the school engages in Early Help consultations with the Dedicated Schools Team. - 5.
 Maintaining a working knowledge of how West Sussex Local Authority conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively, when required to do so. - 6.
-Ensuring each member of staff has access to and understands the school or college's child protection policy and procedures, especially new and part-time staff.

-- 7. Being alert to the specific needs of children in need, those with special educational needs and young carers. - 8.
-Have an understanding of the impact of a child's lived experiences on their presentation and ability to engage in learning.
-Identify appropriate learning opportunities for school staff to enable them to meet those individual needs and reflect on the schools policies and processes in light of what they have learned. - 9.
+Ensuring each member of staff has access to and understands the school or college's child protection policy and procedures, especially new and part-time staff. - 7.
+Being alert to the specific needs of children in need, those with special educational needs and young carers. - 8.
+Understand the impact of a child's lived experiences on their presentation and ability to engage in learning.
+Identify appropriate learning opportunities for school staff to enable them to meet those individual needs and reflect on the schools' policies and processes in light of what they have learned. - 9.
 Keeping detailed, accurate, secure written records of concerns and referrals separately from the main pupil file and use these records to assess the likelihood of risk.
 The written records should clearly identify details of the concerns and what action was taken.
 If these are stored electronically, they must be password protected from the child's other files and accessible only by the Headteacher/DSL and deputy DSLs. - 10.
-Supporting the school or college with regards to the requirements of the PREVENT Duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation. - 11.
+Supporting the school or college with regards to the requirements of the PREVENT Duty and are able to provide advice and support to staff on protecting children who are susceptible to the risk of radicalisation. - 11.
 Having knowledge of changes to local safeguarding procedures, processes, assessment tools etc and obtaining access to resources and attend any relevant or refresher training courses. - 12.
 Encouraging a culture of listening to children and taking account of their wishes and feelings among all staff, in any measures the school or college may put in place to protect them. - 13.
-Understand the importance of information sharing, both within the school and college, and with the three safeguarding partners, other agencies, organisations and practitioners. - 14.
+Understand the importance of information sharing, both within the school and college, and with the three safeguarding partners, other agencies, organisations, and practitioners. - 14.
 Ensuring that where a pupil transfers school and is on a Child Protection Plan or is a Child Looked After, the information is passed to the new school immediately and the child's social worker informed. - 15.
-Acting as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - 16.
-Ensuring that either they or the class teacher attends Child Protection conferences, core groups or other multi-agency planning meetings, contributes to assessments and provides a report which will normally have been shared with the parents ahead of the conference and in line with multi-agency requirements. - 17.
-Monitor the use of personalised time timetables in accordance with the 'Part Time Timetable Guidance' issued by WSCC Pupil Entitlement Team. - 18.
-Ensuring that any child who is subject to a child protection plan and who is absent without explanation is referred to their key worker's social care team.
-In some cases, any absence may be a cause for concern and warrant immediate reporting.
+Acting as a source of support, advice, and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - 16.
+Ensuring that either they or the class teacher attends Child Protection conferences, core groups or other multi-agency planning meetings, contributes to assessments